 Can the weather change a lot within Santa Maria itself?

 Yes.
-On Santa Maria, it makes a lot of sense to separate the reading by zones, because Vila do Porto, the southern beach side, the central higher ground, the northeast, and the southeast can behave differently on the same day.
+On Santa Maria, it makes a lot of sense to separate the reading by zones, because Vila do Porto, the beachside south, the central higher ground, the northeast, and the southeast can behave differently on the same day.

 If the higher ground is closed in, is the day lost?

-No. In many cases, that only means it makes more sense to switch to a more practical coastal area, such as Vila do Porto or Praia Formosa, and leave altitude for a better window.
+No. Very often, it simply means it makes more sense to switch to a more practical coastal area, such as Vila do Porto or Praia Formosa, and leave altitude for a better window.

-Does having a car make a difference in Santa Maria when the weather is unstable?
+Does having a car make a difference on Santa Maria when the weather is unstable?

 Not exactly.
-The goal is to better interpret the island and make smarter decisions based on the logic of Santa Maria’s different zones, integrating forecasts, warnings, and the practical reading of the day.
+The goal is to help interpret the island better and make smarter decisions based on the logic of Santa Maria’s different zones, combining forecasts, warnings, and the practical reading of the day.